A 17-year-old boy died after a 16-year-old driver apparently lost control of his vehicle.

 Rely On an Experienced Attorney

 Car crashes normally involve complicated liability and damages questions.
-For a free consultation with a determined auto crash attorney in Charleston, contact the David Aylor Law Offices.
+For a free consultation with a experienced car accident attorney in Charleston, contact David Aylor Law Offices.
 Home and hospital visits are available.